abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Profile file naming

-The JSON document describing a Profile follows the Redfish Schema file naming conventions from the Redfish Specification.
+The JSON document describing a Profile follows the Redfish Schema file naming conventions.
 The filename format for Profiles shall be formatted as:

   *ProfileName.vMajorVersion_MinorVersion_Errata.json*